The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: The X-ray selection function

 \subsection{Simulations}

-We use all the snapshots of UNIT1i dark matter-only simulation with redshift $z<6.1$ to generate a full sky light cone \citep{Chuang2019}.
+We used all the snapshots of UNIT1i dark matter-only simulation with redshift $z<6.1$ to generate a full sky light cone \citep{Chuang2019}.
 Its box size (1~$h^{-1}$Gpc) and resolution (4096$^3$ particles) enable reliable prediction of the large-scale structure and its haloes down to 10$^{11}$ M$_\odot$.
-This resolution is sufficient to model the X-ray AGN population at the depth of \erass \citep{Comparat2019}.
+This resolution is sufficient to model the X-ray active galactic nucleus (AGN) population at the depth of \erass \citep{Comparat2019}.
 The box size is large enough to contain a fair census of massive clusters and to suppress finite volume effects \citep{Comparat2017, Klypin2019}.
-The light cone is populated using models of the X-ray emission from clusters and AGN \citep{Comparat2019, Comparat2020, Liu2022, Seppi2022}.
+The light cone is populated using models of the X-ray emission from clusters and AGNs \citep{Comparat2019, Comparat2020, Liu2022, Seppi2022}.

-In the digital twin, the AGN are simulated with an abundance matching relation between X-ray luminosity and stellar mass \citep{Comparat2019}.
+In the digital twin, the AGNs are simulated with an abundance matching relation between X-ray luminosity and stellar mass \citep{Comparat2019}.
 By construction, this reproduces the AGN luminosity function as modeled by \citet{Aird2015}.
 We find that the AGN model performs well as it reproduces the general statistics of the AGN population: the source number with respect to the detection flux distribution (log~N$-$log~S), luminosity function, and two-point correlation function \citep{Liu2022, Comparat2023}.